hanqicode/PerkTreeForMyself/Java/Concurrent/BlockingQueue.md

 | Remove  | remove()         | poll()        | take() | poll(time, unit)     |
 | Examine | element()        | peek()        | N/A    | N/A                  |

+Note: Row title means what will happen if the attempted operation is not possible immediately;

 ## Notes
 1. A BlockingQueue cannot accept `null`.
 Otherwise, it will throw `NullPointerException`.
 2. A BlockingQueue can be capacity bounded or unbounded.